minesoftltd/full-stack-developer-test/README.md

 ## Submitting Your Work
 The test should be submitted by emailing us a link to a public GitHub repository containing your work.
 Answers to the follow-up questions should be located in a FOLLOWUP.md markdown file within the project.
 Feel free to spend as much or as little time on the coding test as you like.
-We appreciate that people lead busy lives and would guide you to spend no more than 2-3 hours on a submission.
+We appreciate that people lead busy lives and would guide you to not spend an excessive amount of time on this test.
+The follow-up questions section may be used to articulate what you would have added if you had more time.

 ## Coding Test
 ### Technology Requirements